Heramb-Acharya/Pull-Request---Guidewire/README.md

 ### Why Q-Commerce Is Uniquely Vulnerable

 Unlike Zomato/Swiggy riders, Arjun cannot relocate to find orders.
 He is assigned to his dark store zone.
-If that zone floods, if the dark store loses power, if a cyclone alert grounds platform operations, Arjun earns nothing.
+If that zone floods, if the dark store loses power, if a cyclone alert grounds platform operations, or if a bandh locks down the city — Arjun earns nothing.
 There is no workaround available to him.

 ---

 ## 3. Solution Overview

 **Rakshak** is an AI-powered parametric income insurance platform for Q-Commerce delivery partners.
-It provides automated weekly coverage with zero-touch claims, no forms, no manual verification, no waiting.
+It provides automated weekly coverage with zero-touch claims — no forms, no manual verification, no waiting.

 ### Core Principle